 You’ll have to submit a formal application to increase your credit limit.
 To increase your chances of being approved, have your income, employment and expenses information at the ready, as this may have changed since you last applied for the card. it may take a few days for your new credit limit to be processed.

-Changing your credit limit can impact your credit score
+Can changing your credit limit impact your credit score?

 Every time you apply for a credit limit change, the provider will do a credit enquiry into your credit file (did we say credit enough?).
 While one of these alone has little to no impact on your credit score, having it done too often can negatively affect your credit score, just as applying for too many loans or missing repayments can.
 According to Credit Savvy, having multiple enquiries made on your credit file can reduce your credit score by as much as 200 points, which is a lot.